Graduate Courses

 Georgia Tech – Spring 2022, 2023

-This course introduces a range of interaction design techniques and methods focused on product conceptualization and user experience (UX).
-It adopts human-centered design (HCD) and universal design (UD) approaches to explore the future of technologies for health (e.g., health promotion, injury prevention, disease prevention, dietary tracking).
-The course covers UX design methods such as user research, health user personas, co-design, cognitive walkthrough, and usability testing to design human-centered technologies for health.
+This course presented a range of interaction design methods focused on product conceptualization and user experience (UX), utilizing human-centered design (HCD) and universal design (UD) approaches to explore the future of health technologies.
+Students engaged with UX design methods, including user research, health user personas, co-design, cognitive walkthroughs, and usability testing, aimed at creating human-centered technologies for health.
+Upon successful completion, students were able to effectively apply various UX design methods and data collection techniques.
+Additionally, they gained practical experience with prototyping tools while exploring inclusive design approaches, such as UX accessibility, to ensure that diverse user needs were considered.

 ID Minors Capstone (Collaborative Studio)